Regulation of Medicine

 According to a recent survey, more than one-third of healthcare organizations reported being hit by ransomware attacks in 2020.
 Healthcare organizations are targeted because they are more likely to pay ransom compared to businesses in many other sectors, a behavior that is probably linked to the significant consequences healthcare organizations face if patient information is leaked or made inaccessible.

-While healthcare organizations and their vendors have been required to implement adequate security measures and report data breaches under HIPAA for more than a decade now, some have chosen not to invest in adequate cybersecurity measures and remain silent after a breach occurs with the hopes of avoiding resulting investigations, fines and negative press.
+Although healthcare organizations and their vendors have been required to implement adequate security measures and report data breaches under HIPAA for more than a decade now, some have chosen not to invest in adequate cybersecurity measures and remain silent after a breach occurs with the hopes of avoiding resulting investigations, fines and negative press.

 Part of the DOJ’s reasoning in applying the FCA to these three new categories is that an organization’s failure to adequately protect patient information deprives the government of what it bargained for, which is deemed a false claim.
 Because most healthcare organizations qualify as government contractors by way of participating in Medicare/Medicaid, this extension of the FCA to cybersecurity practices will put the majority of them at much greater risk of running afoul of the FCA.